Don't miss any new articles and instead receive them in your inbox as soon as they become available.

 - Expert data sources: people providing data, information, or perspective that might also provide expert analysis and answer questions that couldn't be answered otherwise.

 Benefit of small meetings: saving time.
 Let's say you plan to have a one-hour meeting involving six people.
-One thing so remember is one hour meeting for six people is six hours of work: while it takes only hour, the actual manpower cost will be a total of six hours of productivity.
-Not including the cognitive cost of time just before and * just after* the meeting, when people are either postponing work for later or try to get up to speed.
+One thing to remember is that a one-hour meeting for six people is six hours of work: while it takes only an hour, the actual manpower cost will be a total of six hours of productivity.
+Not including the cognitive cost of time just before and * just after* the meeting, when people are either postponing work for later or trying to get up to speed.

 Benefit of small meetings: ease of moderation.
 Imagine a lively discussion between six people.
 Or everyone presenting their idea for two minutes.
 One thing to expect is a lot of noise, second: waiting time.
 Smaller meetings are easier to manage and moderate: everyone will have enough time to make their argument, listen to the other speakers, and cooperate.

 Benefit of small meetings: better focus.
-What is better: long meeting with lots of breaks, or short and decisive meeting?
-Smaller meetings go straight to the point, because it's easier to align the vision of just few people.
+What is better: a long meeting with lots of breaks, or a short and decisive meeting?
+Smaller meetings go straight to the point because it's easier to align the vision of just a few people.
 Especially when they are engaged.